iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.16/report.md

 > The provider was amazing: helpful, kind, knowledgeable, pleasant, answered all my questions, and easy and fun to talk with.
 Perfect!<br> :date: __2021-01-15 00:07:34__

 > Intuitive, well designed, and provides the services I would need from an app like this.
 The only improvement would be online/ mobile payment.<br> :date: __2021-01-03 21:57:46__

-> The video chat option is great for last minute visits for non-urgent medical issues.
-One Medical has been my provider for nearly a decade and I've been very happy with my medical needs, both preventative and reactive.<br> :date: __2021-01-02 19:18:24__

-> Love love love booking my own appointments<br> :date: __2020-12-26 21:09:46__

-> Love the one medical tream !!<br> :date: __2020-12-19 01:21:45__